Captain-Rohith/Linux-Loginware/README.md

 ### 5. Flashing the OS

 Once the OS has been built, you can flash it onto your target device.
-For SD card-based systems (e.g., Raspberry Pi), you can use the `dd` command:
+For SD card-based systems (e.g., Raspberry Pi), you can use the `dd` command or use [raspberry pi imager](https://www.raspberrypi.com/software/):

 ```bash
 sudo dd if=output/images/sdcard.img of=/dev/sdX bs=4M